 PROGRAMS AND SERVICES

-In this eight-week series, participants learn how to take greater control in preventing diabetes problems.
+In this five-week series, participants learn how to take greater control in preventing diabetes problems.
 Topics include: an introduction to diabetes, healthy eating, being active, monitoring, taking medication, problem solving, healthy coping and reducing risks.